bhc1010/pyxm/README.md

 - Ben Campbell - [ben.campbell@unh.edu](mailto:ben.campbell@unh.edu)

 We hope you find SAM 9000 to be a valuable tool for your STM experiments!
-Happy scanning, and remember, "I'm sorry, I can't do that" is not a response you'll get from SAM 9000! 😄🚀
+Happy scanning, and remember, "I'm sorry, I can't do that" is not a response you'll get from SAM 9000! 😄🚀 [^1]
+[^1]: **Results may vary**